die-antwort/da-has_token/README.md

 # da-has_token

-A token generator for Rails 3 and Active Record.
+A token generator for Rails 3 and Active Record (also works with Rails 4).

 ## Installation

 Put the following gem requirement in your `Gemfile`:

-    gem "da-has_token", "~> 1.0.1"
+    gem "da-has_token"

 ## Usage